 '''

 lemma trcl_step_blast:

-shows "R x y \implies trcl R y z \implies trcl R x z"
+shows "R x y \Rightarrow trcl R y z \Rightarrow trcl R x z"

 apply(unfold trcl_def)

 apply(blast)

 done

 '''

 Experience has shown that it is generally a bad idea to rely heavily on blast, auto and the like in automated proofs.
 The reason is that you do not have precise control over them (the user can, for example, declare new intro- or simplification rules that can throw automatic tactics off course) and also it is very hard to debug proofs involving automatic tactics whenever something goes wrong.
-Therefore if possible, automatic tactics should be avoided or be constrained sufficiently.
+Therefore if possible, automatic tactics in packages should be avoided or be constrained sufficiently.

 The method of defining inductive predicates by impredicative quantification also generalises to mutually inductive predicates.
-The next example defines the predicates even and odd given by even 0 odd $n \implies$ even (Suc n) even $n \implies$ odd (Suc n)
+The next example defines the predicates even and odd given by